Trump steps up attack on black lawmaker, calls him 'racist'

 Condemnation followed from Democrats over the weekend, including some of the party's presidential candidates.
 Statements from a spokesman for Maryland's Republican governor and from the lieutenant governor defended Cummings' district and its people.

-The president has tried to put racial polarization at the centre of his appeal to his base of voters, tapping into anxieties about demographic and cultural changes in the nation in the belief that the divided country he leads will simply choose sides over issues such as race.
+The president has tried to put racial polarization at the centre of his appeal to his base of voters, tapping into anxieties about demographic and cultural changes.

 Mulvaney argued that Trump would criticize any lawmaker, no matter the person's race, in a similar way if Trump felt that individual spoke unfairly about the president's policies.
 He volunteered that if Rep. Adam Schiff, the California Democrat who leads the House Intelligence Committee, had made the same remarks as Cummings, Trump would have pushed back.